Mario-SO/portfolio-blog/content/Day13.md

 }
 ```

-This was my first approach, but the thing I was not getting here is the `offset`.
-I was seeing it as array indexes and they, first of all, are `hex` values and, second of all, they are `bytes` not `indexes`, each variable has its own size, so the `offset` is the number of bytes that you want to skip, not the index of some imaginary stupid array.
+This was my first approach, but the thing I was not getting here is the `offset` (even though in the first challenge I thought I got it).
+I was seeing it as array indexes, and they, first of all, are `hex` values and, second of all, they are `bytes` not `indexes`, each variable has its own size, so the `offset` is the number of bytes that you want to skip in memory to place that item, not the index of some imaginary stupid array.

 I was really mixing concepts here, why the `0x40` made sense in my head, but the `0x00` and `0x01` didn't?
 No idea to be honest.
 Learning consists on this.